-A built-in correcting magnet system (standard on all Voyager models except the RU-90) consists of two sets of magnets fixed to two adjusting rods with slotted ends.
+A built-in correcting magnet system consists of two sets of magnets fixed to two adjusting rods with slotted ends.
 The slots should be horizontal before starting the adjusting procedure.
 A small non-magnetic screwdriver is provided for this purpose.